New Zealand Defence Force: Air Force

-The Royal New Zealand Air Force (RNZAF) has 2,477 regular force and 354 reserve force aircrew.
-The RNZAF consists of 51 aircraft, consisting of P-8 Poseidon maritime patrol aircraft and Lockheed C-130 Hercules and other transport aircraft.
-The NHIndustries NH90 operates in a medium-utility role, and the AgustaWestland AW109 operates the light utility helicopter role, in addition to the main training platform.
-RNZAF primary flight training occurs in Beechcraft T-6 Texan IIs, before moving onto the Beechcraft King Air.
+The Royal New Zealand Air Force (RNZAF) had, as of 2021, 2,477 regular force and 354 reserve force aircrew.
+As of 2026, the RNZAF consists of 44 aircraft, consisting of P-8 Poseidon maritime patrol aircraft and Lockheed Martin C-130J Super Hercules and Boeing 757 transport aircraft.
+The NHIndustries NH90 operates in a medium-utility role, and the AgustaWestland AW109 operates the light utility helicopter role, in addition to being the main training platform.
+The Kaman SH-2G Super Seasprite helicopter is flown in support of the Royal New Zealand Navy.
+RNZAF primary flight training occurs in Beechcraft T-6 Texan IIs, before moving onto the Beechcraft King Air (for multi-engine fixed wing training) or AW109 (helicopter training).

 The RNZAF does not have air combat capabilities following the retirement of its Air Combat Force of A-4 Skyhawks in December 2001.